William Bateman-Hanbury, 2nd Baron Bateman: Background and education

 Born William Hanbury at Kelmarsh, he was the son of William Bateman-Hanbury, 1st Baron Bateman and his wife Elizabeth, daughter of Lord Spencer Chichester, son of Arthur Chichester, 1st Marquess of Donegall.
 He was educated at Eton College and then Trinity College, Cambridge, of which he was MA.
 In 1837 he assumed by Royal licence the additional surname of Bateman.

 Career

 He succeeded his father in the barony in 1845 and took his seat on the Conservative benches in the House of Lords.
 Bateman-Hanbury joined the Leicestershire Yeomanry Cavalry as a cornet in 1847.
 Between 1858 and 1859 he served as a Lord-in-waiting (government whip in the House of Lords) in the Conservative administration of the Earl of Derby.
 In 1852, having been previously a Deputy Lieutenant, he was appointed Lord Lieutenant of Herefordshire, a post he held for almost fifty years until his death in 1901.
+He was also Honorary Colonel of the Herefordshire Militia (later the 4th (Hereford Militia) Battalion, King's Shropshire Light Infantry) from 19 May 1864 until his death.